Mohamad Sabu

-Datuk Seri Haji Mohamad bin Sabu (Jawi: محمد بن سابو), commonly known as Mat Sabu, is a Malaysian politician who has served as the Minister of Agriculture and Food Security in the Pakatan Harapan (PH) administration under Prime Minister Anwar Ibrahim since November 2022 and Minister of Defence in the PH administration under former Prime Minister Mahathir Mohamad from May 2018 to the collapse of the PH administration in February 2020.
+Mohamad bin Sabu (Jawi: محمد بن سابو; born 14 October 1954), commonly known as Mat Sabu, is a Malaysian politician who has served as the Minister of Agriculture and Food Security in the Unity Government administration under Prime Minister Anwar Ibrahim since November 2022 and Minister of Defence in the PH administration under former Prime Minister Mahathir Mohamad from May 2018 to the collapse of the PH administration in February 2020.
 He has served as the Member of Parliament (MP) for Kota Raja since May 2018, Kuala Kedah from November 1999 to March 2004, Kubang Kerian from April 1995 to November 1999 and Nilam Puri from October 1990 to April 1995.
-He is a member of the National Trust Party (AMANAH), a component party of the Pakatan Harapan (PH) coalition.
+He is a member of the National Trust Party (AMANAH), a component party of the PH coalition.
 He has also served as the 1st and founding President of AMANAH since September 2015.

 Mat Sabu is known for his public speaking abilities.
 He was detained twice under Malaysia's now repealed Internal Security Act (ISA).

-Education
+Early life and education

+Mohamad bin Sabu was born at Tasek Gelugor, Penang, Federation of Malaya on 14 October 1954.
+Mohamad Sabu has seven siblings, namely Fatimah, Abdullah, Zainab, Sofiah, Mohamad, Kasim and Zaleha.
+On 17 February 2011, Mat Sabu's mother, Halijah Mat, (91 years old) died at Kampung Guar Petai, Tasek Gelugor, Seberang Perai, Penang.
+She had suffered three strokes.
+Her body was held at the Padang Menora Mosque.

-Mat Sabu attended school in Penang before continued his studies at MARA Institute of Technology (now Universiti Teknologi MARA; UiTM) in Diploma in Culinary Arts.
-However, he did not complete the course and dismissed.
+Mat Sabu attended Sekolah Menengah Kebangsaan Bukit Mertajam in Penang before continued his studies at MARA Institute of Technology (now Universiti Teknologi MARA; UiTM) in Diploma in Food Technology.
+However, he did not complete the course and dismissed due to students movement circa 1971–1975.

 Political career

 NGO and PAS

 Mat Sabu's political career began when he joined the Muslim Youth Movement of Malaysia (ABIM) in 1975.
 He joined PAS in 1981.
 He had served as Deputy President of PAS, a former component party of the former Pakatan Rakyat (PR) and Barisan Alternatif (BA) opposition coalitions, from 2011 to 2015.
 He was elected to the party deputy presidency in 2011, running on a moderate platform against the conservative incumbent Nasharudin Mat Isa.
-He had also served as the party Vice-President prior to his election as the party Deputy President.
+He had also served as the party vice-president prior to his election as the party Deputy President.
 He was the first non-alim elected to the party leadership or deputy presidency in over 25 years.